-FWHM This is a very important item indicating the Diffraction Full-Width at Half-Maximum based on the optics, including the secondary obstruction.
-This can be quite different from the True FWHM, which is measured directly from the live, stacked star profile.
-Note that the measured FWHM does not represent a measurement of “seeing” because the video images are aligned and stacked prior to the measurement.
+FWHM, AFWHM These are very important items indicating the Diffraction Full-Width at Half-Maximum based on the optics, including the secondary obstruction.
+This can be quite different from the Aligned FWHM, which is measured directly from the live, stacked star profile.
+Note that the Aligned FWHM does not represent a measurement of “seeing” because the video images are aligned and stacked prior to the measurement.
 Furthermore, small f/ratio systems on large pixels will tend to have much larger FWHM’s than expected by diffraction.
-This is why a view of the Airy pattern usually requires a Barlow to get to around f/30 for the Airy pattern to appear.
-But when guiding, FWHM should be as small as possible to guarantee good centroid accuracy.
+This is why a view of the Airy pattern usually requires a Barlow to get to around f/30 for it to appear.
+But when guiding, AFWHM should be as small as possible to guarantee good centroid accuracy.
 Ideally it should be in the 2-4” range if possible

 Log Log starts multiple logs of the star location and guide corrections.
 If the mount is not calibrated, a simple x,y log of the star location is output.
 If the mount is calibrated, many more quantities are output for use in studying the guiding quality and the periodic error of the mount.
 More details of the log format are below.
 The log prompts for a comment each time, but this can be turned off by directly editing the .mg file.
 Comments can be very helpful to understand what the log captured when viewed much later

 File-Save Save the current configuration and guiding parameters in a .mg file.
 This .mg file will be used by default the next time MetaGuide starts